On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 In this secret clubhouse of theirs, they have actually discussed using Reddit’s “Contest Mode” on any post that pushes the ‘mainstream narrative’.
 Note that on /r/conspiracy, the mainstream narrative is a phrase that is often used to describe any conspiracy theory that portrays Donald Trump, conservatives or Russia in a less-than-positive light:

-axolotl_peyotl is the top active moderator on /r/conspiracy, which means that he basically has the final say over what happens on the subreddit.
+axolotl_peyotl is the top active moderator on /r/conspiracy.
 A quick summary of him and his post history:

 - axolotl_peyotl believes that the Trump-Russia conspiracy theory is propaganda and that the CIA and the mainstream media have successfully weaponized an ‘irrational fear and hatred’ of Donald Trump in the hopes of galvanizing support for a coup and subsequent police state.